MicrosoftDocs/dynamics365smb-docs/business-central/admin-troubleshoot-sales-synchronization.md

 * The **Source** and **Destination** fields may contain links to the record where the error was found.
 Click the link to open the record and investigate the error.
 * The **Delete Entries Older than 7 Days** and the **Delete All Entries** actions will clean up the list.
 Typically, you use these actions after you have resolved the cause of an error that affects many records.
 Use caution, however.
 These actions might delete errors that are still relevant.

+The below is related to how we handle conflicts.
+The "CRM Integration Record" table keeps the timestamps "Last Synch.
+Modified On" and "Last Synch.
+CRM Modified On" for the last integration done in both directions for a certain record.
+These timestamps are compared to timestamps on Dynamics 365 Business Central and Dynamics 365 Sales records.
+In Dynamics 365 Business Central the timestamp is in Integration Record table.

+But in the first place we need to filter out records that are to be synched.
+It is decided by comparison of record timestamps within table "Integration Table Mapping" fields "Synch.
+Modified On Filter" and “Synch.
+Int.
+Tbl.
+Mod.
+On Fltr.”.

+The conflict error message "Cannot update the Customer record because it has a later modified date than the Account record" or "Cannot update the Account record because it has a later modified date than the Customer record" may happen when a record has timestamp bigger than IntegrationTableMapping."Synch.
+Modified On Filter" but it is not bigger than the timestamp in Dynamics 365 Sales Integration Record.
+It does mean the source record was already synced manually, not by the job queue entry.

+The conflict happens because the destination record was also changed  - the record timestamp is bigger than Dynamics 365 Sales Integration Record’s timestamp.
+The destination check happens only for bidirectional tables.

+These records are now moved to "Skipped Synch.
+Records" page that can be found on the Microsoft Dynamics Connection Setup page in Dynamics 365 Business Central.
+From there you can decide which changes "win" and from there you can re-do the synch in bulk.

 ## See Also
 [Integrating with [!INCLUDE[crm_md](includes/crm_md.md)]](admin-prepare-dynamics-365-for-sales-for-integration.md)
 [Setting Up User Accounts for Integrating with [!INCLUDE[crm_md](includes/crm_md.md)]](admin-setting-up-integration-with-dynamics-sales.md)